Shan533/AI-school-recommendation-app/docs/testing/admin-crud-testing.md

-# CRUD Operations Testing Guide
+# Admin CRUD Testing Guide

-This guide helps you test the newly implemented UPDATE and DELETE functionality for schools and programs management.
+This guide helps you test the complete CRUD (Create, Read, Update, Delete) functionality for schools and programs management in the admin interface.

 ## Prerequisites